awslabs/amazon-kinesis-archiver/README.md

 getReinjectWorker = function (sourceStreamName, targetStreamName, includeReinjectMetadata, metadataSeparator, kinesisClient)
 ```

-This interface allows you to create query or scan based access methods for the Archive table, and use the worker to reinject data easily.
+This interface allows you to create query or scan based access methods for the Archive table, and use the worker to reinject data easily.f

 ## Support